Scheduling Algorithms in Operating System

 Conclusion

-• First Come First Serve, Shortest Job First, Shortest Remaining Time First, and Round Robin are four widely used scheduling algorithms, each with its own advantages and disadvantages.
+First Come First Serve, Shortest Job First, Shortest Remaining Time First, and Round Robin are four widely used common scheduling algorithms in operating systems, each with its own advantages and disadvantages.

-• The best scheduling algorithms depend on the situation, needs, and hardware and software capabilities.
+The best choice among scheduling algorithms in operating systems depends on the situation, and different scheduling algorithms suit different requirements, needs, and hardware and software capabilities.